MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

         - SUMming an expression that is 0 for many rows.
         - Window aggregations with an UNBOUNDED PRECEDING frame are fine if changes happen mostly at the end of partitions
             - e.g., OVER an `ORDER BY time` if new elements are arriving typically with fresh timestamps.
 Such OVER clauses are popular in our [use case list](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
     - For frames encompassing the entire window partition (i.e., an UNBOUNDED frame and/or no ORDER BY), window aggregations can be simply translated to a standard grouped aggregation + a self-join.
-In case of these frames, small output changes often lead to big output changes, but similar exceptions exist as listed for "Large frames" above.
+In case of these frames, small input changes often lead to big output changes, but similar exceptions exist as listed for "Large frames" above.
 - FIRST_VALUE / LAST_VALUE / (NTH_VALUE) with various frames.
   - For the case of general frames, these are similar to window aggregations.
   - For frames encompassing the entire window partition (an UNBOUNDED frame and/or no ORDER BY), FIRST_VALUE / LAST_VALUE are actually requesting the top or the bottom row of the partition.
 We should compile this to TopK, with k=1.